Ecommerce returns are costly. They cost you sales, expenses of shipping and handling, and may even cost you a customer.

 Step #3: Reduce Return Rates

-Additionally, aim to prevent returns before they occur.
-By reducing your return rate, you’ll reduce the emissions of returns shipping as well as the physical waste going to landfills.
+Aim to prevent returns before they occur.
+By reducing your return rate, you’ll reduce the emissions of returns shipping and physical waste going to landfills.

-To achieve a lower return rate, Good emphasizes the importance of the product page.
+To achieve a lower return rate, emphasize the importance of the product page.

-“Retailers should focus on their product content and messaging to ensure accurate information and set clear expectations for the customer.
+Include accurate information when developing product content to set clear expectations for the customer.

 Information presented about your products needs to be consistent, accurate, comprehensive, and easy to understand.
 Otherwise, customer expectations will be misinformed, and excess returns will occur.

 Ecommerce can have severe negative ecological consequences.
-Apparel, especially, is a very resource-intensive category.
+Apparel is a particularly resource-intensive category.

 Product returns generate substantial waste in landfills and amplify shipping emissions.
-And shoppers increasingly pay attention.
+And shoppers are increasingly paying attention.